A few days ago I checked the news of the area I was in (to keep my hand on the pulse on the future covid rules), and I saw these headlines.

 Well they’re not “most people” they’re just “your people”.
 And instead of using the “most people aka your people” excuse maybe just focus on yourself.

-Globally unless you’re talking about factory workers and farmers, if you ever use the world “most people” you aren’t really referring to most people.
-You’re referring just to the people like you who are maybe just a little below you.
+Globally unless you’re talking about factory workers and farmers, if you ever use the phase “most people” you aren’t really referring to most people.
+You’re referring to the people like you or similar to you in everything except one thing.
 Ie your people.

-So basically the people who use the word “out of touch” are usually the people who’s the most out of touch with reality.
+So basically the people who use the word “out of touch” are usually the people who’s the most out of touch with reality cause to them “their reality” is the “only reality that matters”.

 They’re just talking about the shared reality of that person and their in group and they believe that’s what “normal” means.